Toxic Lead Exposure: Assessment & Screening

-- Refugee and internationally adopted children, especially from resource-poor countries, may have elevated lead levels in their body when they arrive in Canada.
+- Refugee, immigrant and internationally adopted children, especially from resource-poor countries, may have elevated lead levels in their body when they arrive in Canada.

-- Sources of lead include environmental contamination, cooking utensils, cosmetics and food items.
+- Sources of lead include environmental soil, air and water contamination as well as consumer products such as cooking utensils, cosmetics and foods.

 Lead in newcomer children

-Lead exposure is a concern in young newcomers to Canada and especially in refugee and internationally adopted children.
-They remain at risk for elevated levels of lead and lead toxicity despite declining rates in North American-born children.
+Lead exposure is a concern in young newcomers to Canada, especially in refugee and internationally adopted children.
+They remain at risk for elevated levels of lead in blood and bone despite declining rates in North American-born children.

-As the symptoms of lead toxicity can present in a variety of ways, a high index of suspicion is required.
-Primary prevention of lead exposure in children is imperative because the harmful effects on cognition, as well as on cardiovascular, immunological and endocrine function, may be irreversible.1
+As the symptoms of lead toxicity can present in a variety of ways, a high index of suspicion is required for diagnosis.
+Primary prevention of lead exposure in children is imperative because the harmful effects on neurodevelopment, as well as on cardiovascular, immunological and endocrine function, may be irreversible.1, 2

-Also, no lower blood lead level (BLL) threshold is considered ‘safe’,2 and the U.S. Centers for Disease Control and Prevention recently lowered their threshold for action from ≥10 μg/dL (≥0.48 μmol/L) to ≥5 μg/dL (0.24 μmol/L).
-The lower threshold is based on evidence indicating that a BLL <10 μg/dL has harmful effects on cognitive, cardiovascular, immunological and endocrine function.
-A BLL ≥5 μg/dL “should trigger lead education, environmental investigations, and additional medical monitoring”.1
+No known blood lead level (BLL) is considered ‘safe’.
+In 2012 the U.S. Centers for Disease Control and Prevention lowered their threshold for action from ≥10 μg/dL (≥0.48 μmol/L) to ≥5 μg/dL (0.24 μmol/L).3 The lower threshold is based on evidence indicating that a BLL ≤10 μg/dL has harmful effects on neurodevelopmental, cardiovascular, immunological and endocrine functions.
+A BLL ≥5 μg/dL “should be investigated thoroughly, and any identified exposure sources should be mitigated as soon as possible.”1

-Sources of lead vary depending on the region of the world but may include leaded gas, used batteries, leaded paint, cookware or cosmetics.4-11 Refugees are at increased risk when refugee camps are located on or close to contaminated sites.12 Useful information on sources of lead is provided online by the New York State Department of Health.
+Sources of lead vary depending on the region of the world but may include leaded gasoline, used batteries, leaded paint, cookware and cosmetics.11-19 Refugees are at increased risk when refugee camps are located on or close to contaminated sites.20 Useful information on sources of lead is provided online by Health Canada.11

-Lead exposures can occur before and after migration:1,4-11
+Lead exposures can occur before and after migration:2,11-19

-- Environmental exposures postmigration: Newcomer families may settle near industrial areas or live in older housing, while continuing to use lead-contaminated products from their country of origin (e.g., traditional therapies or imported food or cosmetics).
+- Environmental exposures post-migration: Newcomer families may settle near industrial areas or live in older housing, posing a risk of exposure through leaded paint, industrial emissions and lead-contaminated water from old water service lines.
+Additionally, some families continue to use lead-contaminated products from their country of origin (e.g. traditional therapies and imported food or cosmetics).

 A malnourished child may be at increased risk of lead absorption.
-Refugee children in particular are often malnourished.
-Their diet may have been low in lead-protective nutrients such as iron and calcium over a long period, increasing intestinal lead absorption.
+Refugee children in particular are often malnourished and may continue to be malnourished once in Canada.
+If their diet is low in lead-protective nutrients such as iron and calcium over a long period, increased intestinal lead absorption is a concern.

 Food and cosmetics:

-- Utensils, ceramic or metal dishes or pots
+- Ceramic or metal utensils, dishes and pots

 - Cosmetics (such as kohl (al-khal, kajal) and surma)